top of page

 Call us now at

-347-880-2432
+347-880-2432 or:

 Worried about the air quality in your home or office?

-You're not alone.
+You’re not alone.
 Millions of people are looking for environmental testing services and ways to improve the air they breathe daily.
+With our services, you can breathe easy knowing that your indoor air quality is in good hands.

 Dino 626 Environmental is here to help.
-We're experts in indoor air quality solutions and can provide you with the information you need to make informed decisions about your environment.
+We’re experts in indoor air quality solutions and can provide you with the information you need to make informed decisions about your environment.
+We also focus on identifying and managing sources of formaldehyde emissions and other VOCs in building materials.

-We'll test your environment and recommend indoor air quality solutions that will improve the indoor air quality for everyone in your space.
+We’ll test your environment and recommend indoor air quality solutions that will improve the indoor air quality for everyone in your space.
+Our services include monitoring carbon monoxide levels to ensure safety and air quality.

 At Dino 626 Environmental, we offer comprehensive indoor air quality testing services.
 Our expertise includes mold testing, radon detection, and investigation of various gases that might be present in your indoor environment.
+We also test for harmful chemicals, particularly VOCs and SVOCs, to ensure a safe environment.

 In addition, we check for bacteria, strange odors, allergens, and volatile organic compounds (VOCs), including formaldehyde, to ensure your space is healthy and safe.
-With our extensive range of services, we're equipped to help you maintain a safe and comfortable environment, free from harmful contaminants and pollutants.

 New York City is one of the most iconic and heavily populated cities in the world, making it a prime destination for many people who take pleasure in its unique culture and attractions.